ThomasSinagra/ThomasSinagra/README.md

 - 👋 Hi, I’m @ThomasSinagra
+- I speak french and english fluently and a little bit of spanish
 - 👀 I’m interested in making ambitious project that will probably never run entirely
-- 🌱 I’m currently learning HTML/CSS PHP and Python
+- 🌱 I’m currently learning HTML/CSS and PHP
+- 💻 I'm good in Python
 - 💞️ I’m looking to collaborate on a secret project 🤫
 - 📫 How to reach me :
-    - odinest on Discord
+    - Odinest on Discord
-    - thomas.sinagra.08@gmail.com
+    - thomas@sinagra.fr